 |Artist depiction of the DEMFAS Aerosystems UCAV|

-In an exclusive interview with African Military Blog, Chief Executive Officer (CEO) Mr. Fasasi Dayo of DEMFAS Aerosystems Nigeria spoke about the company’s prospects and activities.
+In an exclusive interview with Military Africa, Chief Executive Officer (CEO) Mr. Fasasi Dayo of DEMFAS Aerosystems Nigeria spoke about the company’s prospects and activities.

 The Defense technological sector in Nigeria is still fledgling and underdeveloped.
 The major players being DICON, Proforce and now DEMFAS Aerosystems.

 With the current drive to buy “Made-in-Nigerian” defense products, the Nigerian government rejuvenated its premier defense industry (DICON) and other agencies both government-owned and private organizations saw the market potential and took the mantle.
 Such endeavors brought about the development of world-class defense systems like the Proforce ARA MRAP, the Tsaigumi Unmanned Aerial Vehicle, Infantry Patrol Vehicle (IPV) and NNS Karaduwa

 About DEMFAS Aerosystems